-4 Feedback from clinical decision support
+5 Feedback from clinical decision support

-4.1 Structured feedback
+5.1 Structured feedback

 Many electronic health record systems utilise the structured feedback from clinical decision support.
 This means that the electronic health record system forms a user interface for the clinical decision support itself and displays the feedback produced by clinical decision support in a layout suitable for the electronic health record system.
 In principle, the electronic health record system can also utilise only part of the feedback from clinical decision support in the different work phases of the electronic health record system, for example in interaction checks in connection with prescriptions.
-However, this is not very common, as all feedback is usually in the same place and resembles the general feedback produced by Duodecim described in section 4.2.
+However, this is not very common, as all feedback is usually in the same place and resembles the general feedback produced by Duodecim described in section 5.2.
 Electronic health record system suppliers provide additional information on the appearance and functionality of clinical decision support for individual electronic health record systems.

-4.2 General browser feedback
+5.2 General browser feedback

-EBMEDS provides a version of the general feedback on clinical decision support that can be read in a web browser.
+Duodecim Clinical Decision Support provides a version of the general feedback on clinical decision support that can be read in a web browser.
 Some electronic health record systems display this feedback version as is in a browser embedded inside the electronic health record system, and some produce a corresponding version of the structured feedback on clinical decision support.

-4.2.1 Form Assistant tools and links
+5.2.1 Form Assistant tools and links

-There are links to additional information describing the EBMEDS service, the clinical decision support website and training materials (online courses and this manual) at the beginning of the general feedback.
+There are links to additional information describing Duodecim Clinical Decision Support, the producer's website and training materials (online courses and this manual) at the beginning of the general feedback.
 Under the Tools heading, you will find links to the Comprehensive Medication Review and the Diagnosis-specific Overview.
-These aggregate views are described in more detail in sections 4.3 and 4.4.
+These aggregate views are described in more detail in sections 5.3 and 5.4.